Netflix/falcor/model.md

 model.getValue('todos[0].name').then(log);
 ```

-In this code sample the data has been moved to the cloud but the client code which retrieves the data remains the same:
+In this code sample the data has been moved to the cloud, but the client code that retrieves the data remains the same:

 ```
 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});